 - Finally, top the chocolate layer with the remaining whipped cream.
 You can choose to pipe it from a pastry bag if you are feeling fancy.
 Otherwise just spread it with a spoon.

 - Garnish with mini chocolate chips, chocolate curls, shavings from a chocolate bar, or even mini oreos!
 Chill the pie for at least 3 hours or overnight.
 The longer the better for easy cutting.
-Store refrigerated for up to three days.
+Store refrigerated for up to two days.